openshift/installer/docs/user/aws/install_upi.md

 ## Configure Router for UPI

 The Ingress operator manages DNS and LoadBalancers.
 It makes use of tags on HostedZones to identify which public and private zones are to be updated from the cluster by the operator as objects are created in the cluster.
+It makes use of tags on subnets to identify those to associate with Service objects of type LoadBalancer created in the cluster.

 The tags used for finding HostedZones used by the operator are fulfilled by the CloudFormation template [here](../../../upi/aws/cloudformation/02_cluster_infra.yaml).